daostack/daocast.github.io/about/index.md

 title: About
 ---

 DAOcast is an attempt at Exploring the frontiers of Decentralized Autonomous Organizations and Distributed Self-Organizing.
-It's a series of podcast-style interviews with DAO researchers, developers and enthusiasts.
+It's a mosaic of podcast-style conversations with DAO researchers, developers and enthusiasts.
 The interviews always keep a casual tone.
-Free-flowing conversation is our one and only objective.
+Free-flowing conversation has been DAOcast's one and only objective.

+### Short History

-The 1st season features 9 episodes with DAOstack's early adopters community.
-Their backgrounds range from business, developing, non-profit, academia, art and more.
+The 1st season features 9 episodes with DAOstack's early adopters community, hosted by [Danilo](https://dnllvrvz.github.io/) and Stratis (DAOcast co-initiators).
+Interviewee's backgrounds range from business, developing, non-profit, academia, art and more.
 We gave them the mic and asked but two simple questions:

 "Who are you and what does a DAO mean to you?"

-The 2nd season has kept the same spirit, but now interviewing people working on different projects, protocols and takes on decentralized/distributed organizations altogether.
-Moreover, anyone is invited to contribute with the show, either by hosting conversations or helping *behind the mic*.
-If you want to get involved, and make DAOcast a DAO of its own, say Hi in our [Telegram group](https://t.me/joinchat/F8MHBxCYQUigo7a-juqvDg).
+The 2nd season (led by Danilo only) has kept the same spirit, but now interviewing people working on different projects, protocols and takes on decentralized/distributed organizations altogether.

-### DAOcast's hosts are Danilo, Stratis, and you?

-[Danilo](https://www.youtube.com/watch?v=mgK8QFYdbNk) is fascinated by everything Complexity related, from fungi mycelium, to cultural evolution, to distributed computer networks.
-He's worked as a community manager at DAOstack during the project's ICO.

-Stratis is a crypto enthusiast since 2015 and currently working as Marketing Manager at DAOstack.
-Among other things, he's passionate about free thought, free speech and free market.
+Sequentially, the [DAO to Earth](https://daocast.io/dte01) series took place.
+Funded by Genesis DAO, this inquiry based project sought to further understand the experience of participating in a DAO, and how such a framework for organizing related to the world we were currently living in, in 2019.

+And then 2020 came about.
+The year that marked a new life for all of us.
+For Danilo, especially, this sentence is quite literal, since his first child was born on that year.
+Because of that, and the pandemic, DAOcast went hibernating.

+However, with the release of the [taoDAOcast](https://daocast.io/s05e01) episode, fresh energy arrive.
+And now,everyone is invited to co-create the show, in any capacity they see fit.
+So, if you want to get involved, and make DAOcast a DAO on itself, say Hi in our [Telegram group](https://t.me/joinchat/jmfilFEasxFiNGE1).

 ### But what is a DAO anyway?

-That's exactly what we are trying to figure out through our conversations.
-Lucky for us, some people have done the work of synthesizing the basics from which we can grow more refined conceptualizations.
-So if you are new to all this (and even if you are already an expert), the video bellow will provide you with enough information to follow our explorations.
+That's exactly what we are trying to figure out through our conversations and interactions.
+Lucky for us, some people have done the work of synthesizing the basics from which we can grow more refined conceptualizations and practices.
+So if you are new to all this (and even if you are already an expert), the video bellow will provide you with enough information to join our explorations.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/Pyi8-qm02hs" frameborder="0" allow="autoplay; encrypted-media" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>